celo-org/celo-monorepo/packages/docs/command-line-interface/election.md

   ADDRESS  Voter or Validator Groups's address

 OPTIONS
-  --group  Show information about a group running in Validator elections --voter  Show information about an account voting in Validator elections
+  --group   Show information about a group running in Validator elections --usdGas  If --usdGas is set, the transaction is paid for with a feeCurrency of cUSD --voter   Show information about an account voting in Validator elections

 EXAMPLES
   show 0x97f7333c51897469E8D98E7af8653aAb468050a3 --voter